Careers360 Logo

 • Resonance effect- Due to resonance, haloarenes are not reactive towards nucleophilic substitution reactions.

-• The polarity of carbon and hydrogen bond-
+• The polarity of the carbon and hydrogen bond-

-Sp2 hybridized carbon of haloarene attached to halogen is has a lesser tendency to release its electrons to a halogen atom.
-Hence, the bond is less polar compared to the carbon and halogen bond of haloalkanes.
+Sp2 hybridized carbon of haloarene attached to a halogen has a lesser tendency to release its electrons to a halogen atom.
+Hence, the bond is less polar compared to the carbon-halogen bond of haloalkanes.

 • Instability of phenyl cation- Phenyl cation is not stable since there is no resonance.
 Therefore, SN1 mechanism cannot occur.